 B-601.b: Reductions of the Assessed Parent Share of Cost for Non-Full-Time Care

-A Board may establish a policy that upon the child’s schedule for part-time, blended, or part-week care, a PSoC reduction may be applied.
+A Board may establish a policy that, upon the child’s schedule for part-time, blended, or part-week care, a PSoC reduction may be applied.
 A Board may require that, for a family to be eligible for the reduced PSoC, all children in the family have part-time, blended, or part-week care.

 Rule Reference: §809.19